geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 # GeoServer 3 Crowdfunding

 GeoServer is at a critical turning point and it needs your help to continue its journey as the leading free and open-source platform for geospatial data.
-With **GeoServer 3** we are transforming the way you interact with geospatial data—making it faster, more intuitive, and more secure.
+With <b>GeoServer 3</b> we are transforming the way you interact with geospatial data—making it faster, more intuitive, and more secure.

 <img src="/img/posts/2.26/gs3-crowdfunding.png" alt="GeoServer 3 Crowdfunding" style="display:block; margin-left:auto; margin-right:auto; width:30%;"/>